 Myth: I need a special meditation room.

 Truth: You just need a quiet place.
-I mediate in my living room, on the sofa (I am using the sofa!) or in my bedroom on a chair.
+I meditate in my living room, on the sofa or in my bedroom on a chair.
 And “quiet” does not mean that you will not hear any noise.
 My home sits on a busy corner, so no matter where I am, I hear traffic noise.
-During meditation you will hear noise, but the goal is to not let it become your focus of attention.
-Just let the noise be without any thought or judgement.
+During meditation, you will hear noise, but the goal is to not let it become your focus of attention.
+Just let the noise be without any thought or judgment.
 If noise is particularly distracting to you, you can listen to white noise or music while you meditate (there’s an app for that, try Noisli).
 Mostly I meditate without background noise, but I did like the soft Zen music playing during the 21 Day Meditation Challenge so I might try that sometime.

 Myth: Meditation is contrary to prayer.